Causal Evidence that Language Models use Confidence to Drive Behavior: Discussion

-We performed two complementary causal interventions targeted each stage of the confidence-decision pathway.
 Activation steering has emerged as a powerful interpretability technique for causally manipulating internal model representations \citep{turner2023steering, panickssery2023steering, stolfo2024improving}, yet to our knowledge has not been applied to investigate the role of confidence in guiding behavior.
-Our steering intervention provides direct causal evidence that confidence signals drive abstention: injecting high-confidence activation patterns reduced abstention rates, while low-confidence patterns increased them.
-Mediation analysis revealed that confidence redistribution---the reallocation of probability mass from abstention toward answer options---was the dominant mechanism, accounting for 67\% of the total steering effect, with policy shifts contributing a further 26\% ---confirming that activation steering operates predominantly, though not exclusively, through Stage 1 confidence representations.
+Activation steering provided direct causal evidence that confidence signals drive abstention, with mediation analysis confirming that confidence redistribution was the dominant mechanism (67\% of the total effect), with a smaller contribution from policy shifts (26\%).
 A residual direct effect persisted after accounting for both mediators, possibly reflecting nonlinear interactions between confidence dimensions or dynamic changes in confidence during the decision process that our parallel mediator model does not capture.
-The observation that peak steering effects occurred at intermediate transformer layers suggests that confidence is encoded as a latent internal variable upstream of the final output logits---consistent with first-order accounts in which confidence derives from internal evidence signals used for the primary decision \citep{kepecs2012computational, kiani2009representation}.
-However, this does not rule out higher-order monitoring at later stages \citep{fleming2017self}, and characterizing the precise computational architecture of confidence generation in LLMs remains an important direction for future work.
+The observation that peak steering effects occurred at intermediate transformer layers suggests that confidence is encoded as a latent variable upstream of the final output logits.
+Complementing these findings, our second intervention---systematic manipulation of instructed thresholds in Phase~4---demonstrated that Stage~2 policies directly modulate abstention rates while leaving Stage~1 confidence representations fundamentally unchanged.